 Atlanta Child Injury Attorneys

-At Grant Law Office, our Georgia child injury lawyers understand that nothing is more precious than your child's well-being.
+At Grant Law Office, our Georgia personal injury lawyers understand that nothing is more precious than your child's well-being.
 If your child has been injured, please don't hesitate to call us.
 We can give you more information about your legal rights and help you decide on the best next step for your family.

 Injuries send over nine million U.S. children to the emergency room or their doctors' offices each year.
 Injuries are the number one cause of death among children over age one and also the number one cause of developmental disabilities, according to the U.S. Department of Health and Human Services.
 The real tragedy is that many of these injuries and the deaths or disabilities they cause could have been avoided if a person or company had acted with reasonable care for the safety of others.